bitcookies/winrar-keygen/README.md

 ![Download](assets/file-download-dark.png#gh-dark-mode-only)

 After extract `rarreg_file.zip`, you will get `rarreg.key`, just drag and drop it into WinRAR.
+You can also compress `rarreg.key` into `rarkey.rar` and double-click it to run it, and the license import will take place automatically.

 If you get an invalid key, please check [the specific solution](#7-invalid-key).